Fabric Batch Processes Architecture

 • The batch command (or migrate) is executed from a Fabric node.
 This node (Node 1) will assume the role of Coordinator all along this process.

-• A job process for this batch command is started.
+• A job process for this batch command starts.

 Step 2